 2. Claim your name online.
 Buy your domain names now.
 If you wait till rumors are out there that you’re running for office, squatters could grab your domain and refuse to give it back unless you pay expensive prices.
 Or your opponent could buy it, which is worse.
 So buy them now.

 What domains should you get?
-Every combination of your first and last name, including nicknames (jim, jimmy, james, etc) might be useful, and be sure to purchase the trifecta of common urls: .com/net/org.
+For a campaign, every combination of your first and last name, including nicknames (jim, jimmy, james, etc) might be useful, and be sure to purchase the trifecta of common urls: .com/net/org.
 Domains are cheap but not buying a domain can be costly.
 The last thing you want is to save $10 by not buying a jimmy.com, because you go by James, only to have your opponent put up an attack-site a few weeks later at “jimmy.com” that spreads all kinds of lies and falsehoods about your past, which now you have to spend thousands of earned media dollars to rebut.

 Defense aside, what domain should the campaign use?
 I highly recommend making sure your full name is in your domain, because this will help with search engines.
 Read more from our search engine optimization guide for political campaigns and non-profits.
 Hopefully your name is easy to spell.
 If it isn’t, be sure to buy misspellings.
 And perhaps use a simplified URL when you’re giving speeches.